 Tinsley Lindley is best known as a top footballer, capped 13 times for England in the 1880s and 90s and, apparently, scoring a remarkable 85 goals in a single season for Nottingham Forest.
-A man of many talents, he had his own legal practice, received the OBE for his services to the community in World War One and found time to play in 10 first class cricket matches for Nottinghamshire and Cambridge University, as well as two matches for Notts RFC.
+A man of many talents, he had his own legal practice, received the OBE for his services to the community in World War One and found time to play in 10 First-Class cricket matches for Nottinghamshire and Cambridge University, as well as two matches for Notts RFC.

 Lindley was born in Nottingham on 27 October 1865.
 He was the third son of Leonard Lindley who was a lace dresser and Mayor of Nottingham in 1882.
 The family lived in Clipstone Avenue, Nottingham and Lindley attended Nottingham High School between 1875 and 1883.
 He subsequently attended The Leys School in Cambridge and from 1885 to 1888 studied law at Caius College, Cambridge.
 Lindley obtained a degree and later achieved a Master of Law and LLD law doctorate.

 He was awarded a ‘blue’ in football during each of his years at Cambridge, captaining the team in 1888.
 During his time at Cambridge he played his first four First-Class cricket matches – all at Fenner’s – for the University side in 1885.
 Lindley would play a further match for Cambridge University in 1888 and had his final First-Class outing in 1893, for Oxford and Cambridge Universities Past and Present against the Australians.